nrbrt/smt172-nano-peristalticpump/README.md

 This project is to control a persitalticpump through the serial-USB port of an Arduino Nano, while also measuring the temperature with an smt172 in combination with a Raspberry Pi.
-The command that can be sent is the following:
+The commands that can be sent are the following:

-`rot:x:y:z`
+`rot:x`

+where x is the speed in steps per second.
+This command will only work if the next two are already set. a postive x will rotate the motor CW a negative value for x will rotate the motor CCW

+`max:y`

-where x is the speed, y is the maxspeed and z is the acceleration
+where y is the maxspeed in steps per second.
+The motor will not rotate faster than this speed

-For example,

-`rot:500:1000:100`

-would be a valid command to send.
+`acc:z`

+where z is the acceleration in steps per second per second.
+With this setting you can ramp up and down.
+Useful at higher speeds and microstepping

 The install script is meant to be run on a raspberry pi like this: